 Different layers have different capabilities for various reasons, such as the ArcGIS Server version used to create the layer.
 For more information about candidate services and layers, see the following resources:

-Any filters applied to a web map's operational layer or web layer are respected in a dashboard.
+Any attribute filters applied to an operational layer in a web map or web scene, or to a web layer, are respected in a dashboard.
 You can create design-time or runtime filters that can be applied in addition to any predefined filter conditions that may already exist.

 Field names and aliases